logicmoo/tauchain_prolog/README.md

 fact negated bodies, as below, do not consume more time or space than positive bodies by any means, thanks to the BDD mechanism.

-## Not Implemented Yet
-Not everything on this document is implemented though implementation is ongoing and everything is expected to be implemented in a matter of weeks.
-Besides there is no release yet as tests and final finishes have not been done yet.

 Specifically:
 * Proof extraction needs a rewrite.